 The Puritans very clearly believed that the church is the new Israel.
 That’s the way they read the Bible.
 Interestingly, some Puritans who came to colonial America actually Israelized themselves to an extreme degree — America herself came to be seen as a new Israel.
 Some Puritan colonists referred to America as the “land of promise” or the “new Zion” and likened their migration to the new world as kind of “Red Sea crossing” out of the Egypt of Europe to a new Canaan, a land flowing with milk and honey.
 They had a keen interest in the ancient Hebraic Republic, largely as a model for their own civil project, e.g., John Cotton’s Abstract of the Laws of New England incorporated many laws from Torah in the colonial law code.
 Laws about the Lord’s Day were called “Sabbath laws.”
 Many punishments for crimes were drawn straight from the Torah.
 Many American towns were given names drawn from the Old Testament and many Puritans gave Old Testament names to their children.

 Of course, all of this was mostly by analogy.
 Puritans knew America did not replace Israel or even fulfill the typology of old covenant Israel.
 They believed the church to be the fulfillment of Israel.
 But the analogies colonial Puritans drew between Israel and America show that they were not thinking like modern Zionists.
 If anything, they were American Christian nationalists and, in a certain sense, American exceptionalists.
-We can debate the accuracy and the wisdom of the analogies they drew between themselves and Israel (I do not think appropriating “city on a hill” language for a civic nation rather than the church is proper), but they were certainly not dispensationalists or even proto-dispensationalists.
+We can debate the accuracy and the wisdom of the analogies they drew between themselves and Israel (I do not think appropriating “city on a hill” language for a civic nation rather than the church is proper and I think we should be wary of any kind kind of American exceptionalism that would put the nation in the place of the church), but they were certainly not dispensationalists or even proto-dispensationalists.